ckormanyos/wide-decimal/README.md

 This is an advanced macro intended to be used in strict, exacting applications for which using the unqualified, global namespace `math` (i.e., `namespace` `::math`) is undesired or inacceptable.
-We recall that all parts of the wide-integer implementation, such as the `decwide_t` class and its associated implementation details reside within `namespace` `::math::wide_decimal`
+We recall that all parts of the wide-decimal implementation, such as the `decwide_t` class and its associated implementation details reside within `namespace` `::math::wide_decimal`